 Preventing poisoning in cats:

-Never administer a medication to your cat unless your veterinarian has prescribed it and always follow their instructions.
+- Never administer medication to your cat unless your veterinarian has prescribed it and always follow their instructions.

-If your cat is on a medication, have one person in charge of administering it, that way, the chances of him receiving a double dose are reduced.
+- If your cat is on medication, have one person in charge of administering it, that way, the chances of him receiving a double dose are reduced.